Ready to read

 How to Use This Tool:

-2. Pick a Passage frame that suits the lesson topic.
-Frames change the title, sentence bank, and comprehension prompts while keeping the text controlled.
+2. Select a Passage frame to set the topic.
+Pet day, school job, outdoor path, and tiny nonfiction frames change the sentence pool and follow-up prompts while keeping the focus controlled.

 Interpreting Results:

-Target pattern The word matches the selected phonics focus or appears in the focus word list.
-Use these words for the student word bank and first-read decoding practice.
+Target pattern The word matches the selected phonics focus or the focus word list.
+Use these words for decoding practice and the student word bank.

-Review decodable The word fits an earlier or adjacent pattern for that focus.
-Preview only if the group has not mastered the review pattern.
+Review decodable The word fits an earlier or adjacent phonics pattern for the selected focus.
+Preview only if the group has not mastered that review skill.

-Teacher review The word is outside the selected pattern, review bank, and allowed list.
-Replace, preview, or accept it deliberately as a teacher-supported word.
+Teacher review The word is outside the selected focus, review patterns, and allowed list.
+Preview it, accept it deliberately, or revise the settings.

 Technical Details: